Contact Helen by email for more information, to make an appointment to view art,

 and to purchase.

 “I enjoy the spontaneity of watercolor.
-When considering subjects to paint, I am attracted to those with interesting perspective, dramatic light and elements that are meaningful to me personally.
-Patterns, texture and unique shapes are particularly interesting to me.
+When considering subjects to paint, I am drawn to those with interesting perspective and dramatic light.
+Elements that are meaningful to me personally call me to paint them.
+Patterns, texture and unusual shapes catch my attention.
+Though I love painting landscapes in watercolor, I will always paint whatever subjects grab my imagination.

-I have been experimenting with papers and discovered that I love the texture and look of watercolor on ginwashi rice paper.
+While experimenting with papers I found that I love the texture and look of watercolor on ginwashi rice paper.
 In most of my paintings, I use a batik process where I apply a resist to the paper (either molten wax or liquid rubber latex) over previously applied colors that I really like.
-That preserves that color from any further glazing.
+The resist preserves the color underneath from any further glazing.
 Whether on 300 lb watercolor paper, or rice paper, the result is a luminous, transparent painting.”